 I don’t walk around with a CV hanging around my neck and believe me, I still get friends, acquaintances and strangers coming up to me saying things like: “What do you cook?
 Instant noodles”, “Climb which mountain?
 Mt Faber ah?”, “Which tour company you join ha?”, “You are English educated, that’s why you don’t like China, right?”, “You going Nepal ah, not scared of altitude sickness meh?”, “Don’t believe everything you read on the internet”, “You climbing Kinabalu, sure or not?”
 (I’ve climbed 5 times and even written a book on it).

-Those who know me better will know that I’m more book person than anything else.
+Those who know me better will know that I’m more a book person than anything else.
 Since my semi-retirement, I’ve been able to go through quite a number of library books every week.
 Most are not worthy of my time.
 It’s not just the internet that is full of trash.
 Even the library is full of trash.
 Truth be told, I’ve returned about 80% of the books I’ve borrowed without reading beyond the second chapter or after reading the first paragraphs of every chapter.
 For some books, I start near the end and decide whether the bulk of earlier chapters is flesh or fluff; deserving of my time or not.

-For information on the current status of the pandemic in all of China (especially Wuhan), I wouldn’t rely on any of my cousins living there.
+For information on the current status of the pandemic in all of China (especially Wuhan), I wouldn’t rely on any of my cousins living in just one city.
 For one, they are not that resourceful.
 They could be describing the tusk of the elephant or the tail, the trunk.
 You know the story, you get the picture.
 Instead, I rely on multiple unrelated sources that are focused on gathering and disseminating information.
 When one narrative opposes another and the latter is logical while the former is not, which one would you adopt?
 It’s puerile to say that logic doesn’t help you make sense.
 Relatively reliable evidence is established when unrelated sources concur.
 I won’t go into all the intricacies of how I judge and decide.
 As I’ve mentioned on Facebook, there are two IQs.
 The second one is Intuitive Quotient.
 I apply both IQs and just like the with books, I absorb (and share) what is worth knowing and discard the trash.

 Just as I raid the library on a weekly basis, I have done my scouring, sifting, filtering of the web to find dozens of bloggers and YouTubers with valuable insights that put many mainstream experts and journalists to shame.
 Do I need to be reminded not believe everything I see?
 For the record, I’ve written several blog posts right here with the title “Bigshot Bloggers & Their Bullshit” and even busted a few online scams.
 Me gullible?
 I think part of the problem lies in the fact that they think that Chan Joon Yee is just a peer and a contemporary.
 How good can he be?
 Maybe I’m not that good.
-I just wish that people who tell me the obvious could give me a bit more credit to my ability to discern.
+I just wish that people who tell me the obvious could give a bit more credit to my ability to discern.
 Do you know who I am or should I say, do you really know me?

 So what’s new?
 Singapore finally had two Covid-19 fatalities.
 It’s expected but not welcome.
 My deepest sympathies to the families of the deceased.
 The active cases as of 21 March 2020 number 290.
 Discharged cases 140.
 So we have a total of 430 cases that got infected so far.